mattzeunert/mattzeunert.github.io/_posts/2017-01-22-console-group.md

 date: 2017-01-22
 ---

-When you're monitoring and logging a lot of values and events in your program, the output in the console can become difficult to read.
+When you're monitoring a lot of values and events in a program the output in the console can become difficult to read.

 [console.group](https://developer.mozilla.org/en-US/docs/Web/API/Console/group) in Chrome let's you group and collapse a set of console messages.